bigfix/developer.bigfix.com/site/reference/types/network-adapter.md

 # friendly name of &lt;network adapter&gt; : string

-Returns a user-friendly name for the adapter, for example &amp;quot;Local Area Connection 1&amp;quot;.
+Returns a user-friendly name for the adapter, for example "Local Area Connection 1".

 # gateway list of &lt;network adapter&gt; : network address list